lucky-quinn/Counter-App/README.md

-# Getting Started with Create React App
+# First project with the React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was devloepd by Reuben during his web devlopment bootcamp using React App

 ## Available Scripts